vidhill/npm-package-template/README.md

 # npm-package-template

-Template repo for npm packages
+Repo intended to be used as a template for npm packages,
+with opinionated build setup `babel`, `eslint`, `jest`, `husky` etc pre-configured

 Add description